 Form the seat of the sleigh by cutting a piece of plywood the same width as the sleigh's bottom braces.
 Cut a brace for each side of the seat from 2-inch by 4-inch pieces of lumber, attaching each to the plywood front-to-back and directly across from the other.

 Create the sleigh's front and back panels by making two equally-sized cuts of plywood that are the same width as the sleigh.

 Attach the front and back panels to the corresponding ends of the sleigh using exterior screws.
 Mount the seat to the sleigh using exterior screws and attach a 1-inch by 2-inch brace to the runners.

-Paint the sleigh with the colors of your choice and allow time to dry.
-Decorate the sleigh with bells, holly, and any other festive materials around your home.
+Paint the one-horse open sleigh with the colors of your choice and allow time to dry.

-Choose a location in your front lawn to place the sleigh and position it accordingly.
+Choose a location in your front lawn to place and display your sleigh and position it accordingly.
+Decorate the sleigh with sleigh bells, holly and any other festive materials you may have around your home.